zachsarc/scrmbl/README.md

 # SCRMBL
-## Welcome to SCRMBL, A highly Intelligent AI-powered Encryption/Decryption steganographic tool used to hide some top-secret data.
+## Welcome to SCRMBL, A Intelligent AI-powered Encryption/Decryption steganographic tool used to hide some top-secret data.
 Here is the sequence of SCRMBL using Code Name (no pun intended) "TRACR" as the Algorithm
 # Image Encryption and Steganography Workflow

 ## 1. User Uploads Image